luisalro/miax-Candlesticks_InvestmentAlgorithm_Lab/README.md

-This lab was created  by Guillermo Meléndez , professor from mIA-X master's degree at BME Institute.
-It necessarily needed to be programmed in R.
+This lab it is necessarily needed to be programmed in R.

 ### Introduction